Lucyjpjones/lj-fscr/testing.md

 **31. Links to FSCR social media platforms**

 Social media platform links are featured in the page footer below the copyright statement.
-- At present no social accounts exist for FSCR so all links direct the user to the exteranl sites homepage.
+- At present no social accounts exist for FSCR so all links direct the user to the homepage of the external site.

     <img src="readme/media/us-31.png">